-I have tasted momos in multiple cities and also from from various corners of those cities.
-I was so fascinated and addicted by this soft and healthy food, that I often have momos as my dinner too.
-In Delhi momos were so cheap ( I am talking about years 2009-11) that you can have a full plate of momos for just Rs 30 and that was sufficient for my dinner.
+I have tasted momos in multiple cities and also from various corners of those cities.
+I was so fascinated and addicted to this soft and healthy food, that I often have momos as my dinner too.
+In Delhi, momos were so cheap ( I am talking about years 2009-11) that you can have a full plate of momos for just Rs 30 and that was sufficient for my dinner.
 But when I shifted from Delhi, I never found similar taste anywhere though momos were almost same.
 It was just because of that spicy chili & garlic sauce.

 I also tried this sauce without tomato but it was tasted like schezwan sauce, so I generally do not prefer its taste without tomato.
 This chutney is a Nepali, Tibetan or North Eastern India food but it very much popular across the India.